 If the link above does not play, you can try this link to

 Time out --- for a rant on web browser 'plug-ins' and 'helper-apps' :

 Most browsers do not handle the 'embed' HTML tag well, so I avoid it. ('embed' crashed my web browser, almost randomly --- about 50% of the time, on leaving[!] the web page, AFTER playing an audio file --- NOT when I played the mp3 file with audio player controls embedded in the web page.)
 And the 'object' tag is just as problematic.

 The handling of audio (and other media) by web browsers is really messed up.
-The browser developers obviously do very little testing of the four pre-HTML5 kinds of audio links referenced above (anchor-tag-to-m3u, anchor-tag-to-mp3, embed-tag, object-tag) --- nor sufficient testing of the two types of playback systems, listed just below.
+The browser developers obviously do very little testing of the four pre-HTML5 kinds of audio links referenced above (anchor-tag-to-m3u, anchor-tag-to-mp3, embed-tag, object-tag) --- nor sufficient testing of the two types of playback systems ('plug-in' and 'helper-app'), discussed just below.

 is really hosed --- insufficiently tested.
 It's chiefly the fault of the browser developers --- NOT the media player developers, NOR the varying logic of web servers in downloading files.

 There are plenty of good 'stand-alone' audio players on the several main operating systems --- Linux, Mac OS X, MS Windows --- that can serve as stand-alone 'helper applications', on the several popular operating systems.